Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Our adaptive system adapts to your environment…

-While our innate immune system is what you naturally have and is also called the “nonspecific immune system” by some… which means it’s not variant-specific.
+Our innate immune system is what you naturally have and is also called the “nonspecific immune system” by some, which means it’s not variant-specific.

 These two systems continue breaking down into other groups…